FasterXML/jackson-dataformat-xml/README.md

 # See Also

-See [wiki page](https://github.com/FasterXML/jackson-dataformat-xml/wiki) for more information
+* XML module [wiki page](https://github.com/FasterXML/jackson-dataformat-xml/wiki) for more information
+* Using XML with [DropWizard](https://github.com/dropwizard/dropwizard)?
+Check out [this extension](https://github.com/yunspace/dropwizard-xml)!